 The Indiana Professional Chapter of the Society of Professional Journalists denounced the cease-and-desist move in an open letter sent to the governor.
 “In our view, your cease-and-desist letters, issued on Nov.
 29, are designed to intimidate reporters and journalists looking into your administration.
 The letters also add to the overall climate in the nation that looks to undermine the credibility of journalists and media outlets.”

-Holcomb’s cease-and-desist is of concern because he has put the Star on notice that he could take them to court and order the paper to retract their articles or not print future ones, Russel said.
+Holcomb’s cease-and-desist is of concern because he has put the Star on notice that he could take them to court and order the paper to retract their articles or not print future ones, Russell said.
 It’s an overreach, he added.

-“When you have factual errors in a story, you go to the reporter and demand the correction if you think you are correct,” Russel said.
+“When you have factual errors in a story, you go to the reporter and demand the correction if you think you are correct,” Russell said.
 “You don’t do the nuclear weapon off the bat, which is a cease and desist order.”

 Holcomb acknowledged the cease-and-desist was an “unusual” move but said in a statement that the story contained “false allegations.”